 Single use water bottles, drinking straws, takeaway food containers, produce bags, cling wrap.
 At home, in Amsterdam, these are all items I’d put into the recycling and feel quite saintly for doing so.
 But here in New Zealand, I’ve learned that plastic recycling is a tiny bandage of a festering wound.

-Prior to January 2018, China took in nearly half the world’s recycling material: paper, aluminium, glass and plastic.
+Prior to January 2018, China took in nearly half the world’s recycling material: paper, aluminum, glass and plastic.
 Chinese processors knew how to turn that waste into new products.
 But much of the waste arrived contaminated, fit only for burning or burying.
 The world’s plastic became an environmental problem for China.

 And so, in January 2018, China banned all imported waste.
 Plastic waste import dropped by 99%.
 Now, plastic waste around the world is piling up again.
 It ends in landfills, burnt, or simply tossed onto the ground.
 But before we lay the blame at China’s door, we should know: